GrantBirki/astrowind-hard-fork/README.md

 basePathname: '/', // leave this as a single /
 ```

-> Note: For some reason when setting up a custom domain name the `npm run preview` script does not work.
-Just use `npm run dev` instead I guess

 Ensure you have configured GitHub Pages to use the GitHub Actions deployment option.
 When you `push` changes to your repository, GitHub will automatically build and deploy your site.

 ## Acknowledgements